usaid-cs/yesterday-i-learned/random.md

 1. ["Maybe your preference for women with vaginas over women with penises is, to some degree, influenced by our cissexist society."](https://twitter.com/rileyjaydennis/status/884991412202229760?lang=en) - Riley, some kind of ["gay, trans, nonbinary, queer woman."](http://www.rileyjaydennis.com/about.html) "nonbinary ... woman".
 1. [You are going to die in the Netherlands.](https://www.youtube.com/watch?v=XpQMgbDJPok)
 1. [People rate condoms on the Internet.](http://www.trojanbrands.com/en-CA/condoms/TROJAN-Her-Pleasure-Sensations-Lubricated-Condoms)
-1. Treadmills were a prison torture device, which also treaded grains (one of it uses).
-Prisoners did so for six hours a day, which led to malnutrition and death.
-Modern gyms typically allow you to stop jogging before the six hour mark. (ted.com)
 1. People prefer letters that are in their names.
 "The [Letter Preference Task](https://en.wikipedia.org/wiki/Name-letter_effect) is the second-most popular method to measure implicit self-esteem, surpassed only by the Implicit Association Test."
-1. [Matthew Fredrick "Matthias"](http://matthias.wikia.com/wiki/Matthias) is the CEO of Hi5 Studios.
-As it turns out, [half of everyone there is a C-something-O.](http://hi5studios.com/team/)
 1. [Dude](https://www.youtube.com/watch?v=sdYiUw-lZrk) says it matters to differentiate "GPU" from "graphics card", the card on which the GPU is soldered.
 1. All natural numbers (N) are... integers (Z), which are all rational numbers (Q), which are all real numbers (R)
 1. You can't just add an aftermarket USB to wireless charging pad without needing wireless charging everywhere.